ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 featured-image-alt: The most popular vending machine snacks lining up inside a vending machine.
 ---
 <div class="fix-7x-12 toCenter mb-0 w3-medium">
-  <p>People are using this altcoin as an alternative to fiat money and to Bitcoin in online transactions.
-Ethereum (ETH) is an awesome currency.
-Many tokens are built on top the Ethereum blockchain.
-It’s well and alive.</p>
+  <p>People are using this Ethereum (ETH) as an alternative to fiat money and to Bitcoin in online transactions.
+It's an awesome currency.
+It's well and live.
+Many tokens are built on top the Ethereum blockchain.</p>
 </div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h2 class="font-weight-bold">Tipping is All the Rage These Days</h2></div>
 <div class="fix-7x-12 toCenter mb-0 w3-medium">
   <p>By adding a code snippet, you can receive ETH as a tip.
 Anyone with a MetaMask wallet can send it to you in just one click.
-When your audience clicks the button, MetMask will open and confirms the amount to be sent to the specified wallet address.</p>
+When your audience clicks the button, MetaMask will open and confirm the amount to be sent to the specified wallet address.</p>
   <p>For this example, we’ve set the amount to be 0.01 ETH and the gas fee to be 50.000 (total TX of 0.001 ETH).
 The standard is a limit of 21000 and a gas price of 0.00000002 ETH = total of 0.00042 ETH.
 (It’s not a random number.) </p></div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h2 class="font-weight-bold">How Does It All Work?</h2></div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h3 class="font-weight-bold">The button</h3></div>
 <div class="fix-7x-12 toCenter mb-0 w3-medium">
-  <p>You can create your own button.
-The button style that I used is directly from the MetaMask Github repo, and they’ve got plenty to choose from:</p>
+  <p>You can create your own button, but the button style that I used is directly from the MetaMask Github repo:</p>
 </div>

 <div class="fix-7x-12 toCenter mb-0 w3-medium">